Course Code: HLSS645 Course ID: 2750 Credit Hours: 3 Level: Graduate

 CO-2: Analyze the Security Challenges/threat vectors associated with Port Security.

-CO-3: Distinguish the vulnerabilities within the Maritime Transportation System.
+CO-3: Distinguish the current vulnerabilities within the Maritime Transportation System.

 CO-4: Evaluate physical security issues, including cyber, in the Port Facilities and infrastructure.

 CO-5: Critique the Homeland Security and Maritime Transportation and Security Act, S.A.F.E.
 Port Act and the ISPS Code.